"Mr. Rowl"

-Mr. Rowl, written by D. K. Broster and published in 1924, is an historical romance novel set in England during the Napoleonic Wars.
+"Mr. Rowl", written by D. K. Broster and published in 1924, is a historical romance novel set in England during the Napoleonic Wars.
 Captain Raoul des Sablières is a French prisoner of war who is unjustly sent to the Plymouth hulks (Prison ship).
 He escapes and is befriended by a Royal Navy captain, Hervey Barrington, who helps reunite him with the young Englishwoman he loves, and with his repatriation to France.

+In the novel, the main character manages to escape prison by cross-dressing as a woman.
+While he is French, he is passing as a Spanish woman while traveling in England.
+He meets an English captain who invites the "lady" to spend the night at his house.